Luv': Record deals

 Luv' was inspired by ABBA that had dealt with various record companies to control the distribution of their records.

 The female pop act had a contract with Philips Records/Phonogram from 1977 to 1979.
 Afterwards, the trio signed a 750.000 Dutch Guilder record deal with CNR, a label affiliated to Carrere Records.
 This contract (which lasted from 1979 to 1981) was considered by the newspaper De Telegraaf as "the show business transfer of the year".

 As they changed their label, the girls also changed their publishing company (which controlled the copyright of their songs).
 Their first publisher was Banananas Music during their Phonogram years and their second one was Roba Musik Verlag during their CNR/Carrere period.

 Phonogram and CNR licensed the rights for their records to various labels around the world.
 For example, Luv's records were released by Private Stock Records in the UK, by Carrere Records in German-speaking countries, by WEA in Japan, by West and Meteor labels in Turkey or by Discos Musart in Mexico.
 There were eighty-seven record pressings in about forty countries.

-In 1979, the three singers, their producers and their manager founded a limited company (Interluv’/Luv’ B.V) to control every aspect of their career.
+In 1979, the three singers, their producers and their manager founded a limited company (Interluv'/Luv' B.V) to control every aspect of their career.
 Two years later, as the formation disbanded, it ended its legal obligations.

 When Marga Scheide formed a new Luv’ trio with two new members and without the original producers, she signed a deal with High Fashion Records/Dureco to release in 1989 a mini-album, For You, which included the moderate hit "Welcome to My Party") and later another contract with RCA/BMG for the Sincerely Yours album.

 In 1993, when the original line-up was reunited, the vocalists had a new deal with Arcade Records for the release of the Luv' Gold compilation which entered the album charts in the Netherlands.

 Then, they recorded their last studio album All You Need Is Luv' (1994), issued by an independent label (Roman Disc) and only available in Kruidvat, a Dutch chain of drugstores.

-Luv's back catalogue currently belongs to Hans van Hemert Productions and Universal Music Netherlands which released compilations like 25 Jaar Na Waldolala (2003) and Completely in Luv' (2006).
+Luv's back catalogue currently belongs to Hans van Hemert Productions, Universal Music Netherlands, which released compilations like 25 Jaar Na Waldolala (2003) and Completely in Luv' (2006), Marga Scheide and independent label Hit It!
+Music.